trychlos/pwix-modal/README.md

     As a reminder, using this feature requires the user has accepted the use of functional cookies.
 They will be stored as two `localStorage` items named:
     - &lt;mdSizeKey&gt; + `-width`
     - &lt;mdSizeKey&gt; + `-height`.

+- `mdTarget`

+    The target of the events as a jQuery object.

+    Default is let bubble the events.

+    Note that at the time of the modal creation, you are not yet able to set the rendered body as the events target (as it has not yet been rendered).
+See also `pwixModal.setTarget()`.

+- `mdTitle`

+    The title of the dialog.

+    No default.

 This method returns a string which is the unique identifier of the new modal.